deepmodeling/rid-kit/README.md

 - [Tutorial](examples/tutorial.ipynb)

-# Installation of enviroment
+# Enviroment settings

-Installation of the running enviroment can be found in
+Installation of the computation enviroment can be found in
 - [Installation](docs/source/install.md)

 # Configure simulations